Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Introduction

 If $J$ is uniformly Lipschitz continuous, then the unique \emph{viscosity solution} of the HJ PDE is given by~\cref{eq:def_prox_min}.
 Moreover, at a point of differentiability $\bx$, there holds

-Moreover, the viscosity solution satisfies the crucial property that $\bx \mapsto \frac{1}{2}\normsq{\bx} - tS(\bx,t)$ is convex; that is, when paired with~\cref{eqn:early_prox}, the function $\prox_{tJ}(\bx)$ is obtained from differentiating a convex function.
-This formally connects proximal operators to HJ PDEs, which we emphasize was previously known and established, and the (stronger) characterization obtained in~\cite{gribonval2020characterization}\footnote{To the best our knowledge, this characterization result was unknown in the theory of HJ PDEs.}.
+Finally, the viscosity solution is \emph{semiconcave}, that it, the function $\bx \mapsto \frac{1}{2}\normsq{\bx} - tS(\bx,t)$ is convex.
+Thus, when paired with~\cref{eqn:early_prox}, the function $\prox_{tJ}(\bx)$ is obtained from differentiating a convex function.
+This formally connects proximal operators to HJ PDEs (which we emphasize was previously known and established) and the stronger\footnote{To the best our knowledge, this characterization result was unknown in the theory of HJ PDEs.} characterization obtained in~\cite{gribonval2020characterization}.

-In this paper, we leverage the theory of viscosity solutions of HJ PDEs to develop novel deep learning methods to learn from data the prior function $J$ in~\cref{eq:def_prox_argmin}.
-To describe our approach, consider the case when the solution $(\bx,t) \mapsto S(\bx,t)$ to the HJ PDE~\cref{eqn:intro2} is known.
-(We will consider the case when only samples of it are known in the next paragraph.)
+In this paper, we propose to leverage the theory of viscosity solutions of HJ PDEs to develop novel deep learning methods for learning the prior function $J$ in~\cref{eq:def_prox_argmin} directly from data.
+To describe our approach, suppose the solution $(\bx,t) \mapsto S(\bx,t)$ to the HJ PDE~\cref{eqn:intro2} is known.
+(We will consider the case when only samples of it are known later.)
 This problem was investigated in~\cite{barron1999regularity,claudel2011convex, colombo2020initial, esteve2020inverse, misztela2020initial}.
-In particular,~\cite{esteve2020inverse} showed that when $\bx \mapsto S(\bx,t)$ is uniformly Lipschitz continuous and $\bx \mapsto \frac{1}{2}\normsq{\bx} - tS(\bx,t)$ is convex, there exists a prior $J$ that can recover $S(\bx,t)$ exactly.
-Moreover, there is a natural candidate for the prior, obtained by reversing the time in the HJ PDE~\cref{eqn:intro2} and using $(\bx,t) \mapsto S(\bx,t)$ as the terminal condition.
+In particular,~\cite{esteve2020inverse} showed that when $\bx \mapsto S(\bx,t)$ is uniformly Lipschitz continuous and $\bx \mapsto \frac{1}{2}\normsq{\bx} - tS(\bx,t)$ is convex, there exists a prior $J$ recovering $S(\bx,t)$ exactly.
+Moreover, there is a natural choice for the prior, obtained by reversing the time in the HJ PDE~\cref{eqn:intro2} and using $(\bx,t) \mapsto S(\bx,t)$ as the terminal condition.
 The resulting \emph{backward viscosity solution} yields the prior $\JBVS\colon \Rn \to \R$ which admits the representation formula

 Here, $J(\by) \geqslant \JBVS(\by)$ for every $\by \in \Rn$, with $\JBVS(\by) = J(\by)$ whenever $\by = \bx - t\nabla_{\bx}S(\bx,t)$, where $\bx$ is a point of differentiability of $\bx \mapsto S(\bx,t)$.
 Moreover,